Cradle to Career

 Strategic Collaborative

-11 years later, the Cradle to Career Collaborative has worked together to produced tangible results.
-The high school graduation rates have improved for African-American students from 50% to 81%.
+The Cradle to Career Collaborative worked together to produced tangible results.
+The high school graduation rates improved for African-American students from 50% to a high of 81%.
 The percent of African-Americans with bachelor degrees has improved from 16% to 22% based on the American Community Survey.
 Community partners are working with the Omaha Public Schools District to provide more services including, but not limited to: Early Childhood Education, Mentoring, Physical and Mental Health, Vision Screening, ACT and College Prep, Summer Jobs and Internships, On the Job Training, After School Programming and much more.

 The collective work has been recognized by Harvard University, US Department of Education, Obama Foundation, National Education Association and others.